sunfounder/3in1-kit/docs/source/car_project/car_remote_control.rst

 **How it works?**

 The effect of this project is to make the car move by reading the key value of the IR remote control.
-In addition, an LED is added to indicate that the IR signal has been successfully received.
+Additionally, the LED on pin 13 will blink to indicate the successful reception of the IR signal.

 #.
 Import the ``IRremote`` library, you can install it from the **Library Manager**.